GETTING INTO THEATRE

 In brief - 90 seater with semi-thrust auditorium with a 35 square metre fully accessible stage, high ceilings & box office.
 (Further technical capacity, front of house, and other details not known)

 Canal Cafe Theatre perched on the edge of the Regent’s Canal, open since the 70’s .
-It is a renowned comedy, cabaret and theatre venue and over the years has helped launch some of the biggest names in Comedy ranging from John Oliver to the League of Gentlemen to Miranda Hart.
+It is a renowned comedy and cabaret and over the years has helped launch some of the biggest names in Comedy ranging from John Oliver to the League of Gentlemen to Miranda Hart.
 It is is available to hire for shows, rehearsals, workshops and filming.
 They are always keen to hear about new productions, gigs and acts and discover new talent.
 They are able to host 10 slots a week (12 including matinees).
-They are situated 3mins from Warwick Avenue station (Bakerloo), 5 mins from Royal Oak (Hammersmith and City line) and 10mins from Paddington (District, City, Bakerloo and National Rail Services).
+They are situated 5 mins from Warwick Avenue station (Bakerloo), 5 mins from Royal Oak (Hammersmith and City line) and 10mins from Paddington (District, City, Bakerloo and National Rail Services).
 There are also paid opportunities for writers of sketch comedy for their in-house show, NewsRevue, which runs 4 nights a week.

 Canal Cafe Theatre